The Hermitage (Nashville, Tennessee): Enslaved Memorial

+Hermitage slave cemetery

+In 2024, researchers found a burial ground believed to hold the graves of 28 enslaved people.
+Researchers had been looking for the slave burial ground for well over 20 years.
+Some historians have speculated that Lyncoya Jackson may have been buried in the slave cemetery.

 Confederate Soldiers Home Cemetery

 Part of the Hermitage estate that passed in to public hands became the site of the state-funded Confederate Soldiers Home, a residential facility that housed poor and disabled Confederate veterans beginning in 1892.
 More than 480 veterans who died there were buried in an onsite cemetery, each marked with a white, military-style gravestone and arrayed in circles around a monumental stone.